reallnouf/AutoNmap/AuotNmap-master/README.md

 # AuotNmap
-Network securoty analysis and automation of the Nmap tool, report generation and anomaly detection
+Network security project, aoutomation of Nmap tool, it generates report and anomaly detection